Bad faith (existentialism): Beauvoir

 Simone de Beauvoir described three main types of women acting in bad faith: the Narcissist who denies her freedom by construing herself as a desirable object; the Mystic, who invests her freedom in an absolute; and the Woman in Love, who submerges her identity in that of her male object.

 She also considered what she called the Serious Man, who subordinated himself to some outside cause, to be in bad faith inasmuch as he denies his own freedom.

 Two modes of consciousness

 Sartre claims that the consciousness with which we generally consider our surroundings is different from our reflecting on this consciousness; that is, the consciousness of "ourselves being conscious of these surroundings".
 The first kind of consciousness, before we think about or reflect on our previous consciousness, is pre-reflective consciousness.
 Reflecting on the pre-reflective consciousness is reflective consciousness.
-Sartre contends that this cannot be called unconsciousness, as Freud used the term.
-He gives the example of running after a bus: one does not become conscious of "one's running after the bus" until one has ceased to run after it, because until then one's consciousness is focused on the bus itself, and not one's chasing it.

-In this sense, consciousness always entails being self-aware ("being for-itself").
-Since, for Sartre, consciousness also entails a consciousness of one's separation from the world and, hence, freedom, an individual may also always be aware of this.
-However, one can manipulate these two levels of consciousness, so that their reflective consciousness interprets the factual limits of an objective situation as insurmountable while the pre-reflective consciousness remains aware of alternatives.